7uhinn/LetMeSpeak/README.md

 # LetMeSpeak

 This is the official code repository for 'not-a-bot'.
-This ML backed sign language gesture recognition platform was developed during HaXplore,  the on-campus event conducted by Codefest, the annual departmental fest of Computer Science department, IIT BHU Varanasi.
+This ML based sign language gesture recognition platform was developed during HaXplore,  the on-campus event conducted by Codefest, the annual departmental fest of Computer Science department, IIT BHU Varanasi.
 This hack won the 2nd runner up prize at the same.

 ### not-a-bot